A synergistic approach to optical modeling of PCSELs through rigorous methods and the coupled-wave theory: CONCLUSION

 Furthermore, as a qualitative rule, we found that $\delta$ becomes significant when either one of the hole diameters is sufficiently large, or the bulk buffer gap between adjacent holes becomes comparable to the average hole diameter.
 Thus, the validity limits of the CWT framework for double-lattice PCSELs are qualitatively identified in terms of the largest hole diameters and the smallest bulk geometric features.
+In the single-lattice PCSEL, the accuracy of the CWT framework is governed by the single hole diameter, but can be made arbitrarily high for well-confined modes ($ ff\ll14\%$), since $\alpha_{\text{A,B}}$ obtained from rigorous methods can, in principle, reach arbitrarily small values, as discussed in the main text.
+In the leaky-mode regime, however, the accuracy of CWT inevitably drops with $ff$ due to a growing discrepancy between $\alpha_\text{A}$ and $\alpha_\text{A, rec}$.

 In addition, we included the iterated effective-index method in our analysis.
-Although its position relative to other methods cannot be fully assessed due to the absence of radiation constants in the modeled lossless system, we nevertheless observed a partial lopsided agreement with the FEM and FMM results.
-In particular, I-EIM provides overall more accurate predictions of the real-valued $\kappa_{\text{2D}\pm}$, whereas 3D-CWT shows better agreement with rigorous methods for $\kappa_{\text{1D}}$.
-However, the relatively large contrast $\Gamma_{\text{PhC,A}}-\Gamma_{\text{PhC,B}}$ and the frequency splitting associated with $n_\text{eff,A}-n_\text{eff,B}$, as predicted by FEM and FMM, could not be consistently reproduced by either I-EIM or 3D-CWT.
+Although its position relative to other methods cannot be fully assessed due to the absence of a reliable estimate of the radiation constants, we nevertheless observed a partial lopsided agreement with the FEM and FMM results.
+In particular, I-EIM provided overall more accurate predictions of the real-valued $\kappa_{\text{2D}\pm}$, whereas 3D-CWT shows better agreement with rigorous methods for $\kappa_{\text{1D}}$.
+However, the relatively large contrast $\Gamma_{\text{PhC,A}}-\Gamma_{\text{PhC,B}}$ and the frequency splitting proportional to $n_\text{eff,A}-n_\text{eff,B}$, as predicted by FEM and FMM, could not be consistently reproduced by either I-EIM or 3D-CWT.

-Finally, the synergistic combination of the CWT framework with rigorous methods exposed the limits of validity of the coupled-wave theory, particularly in predicting the subtle behavior of quasi-BIC states.
-Nevertheless, the hybridized CWT framework correctly captured the qualitative phase transition and the symmetry-broken phase of quasi-BIC states in Type I and Type II PCSELs, respectively.
-In that sense, the mutually consistent rigorous methods, despite occasional numerical artefacts, provided a reliable benchmark for the CWT framework.
+Finally, the synergistic combination of the CWT framework with rigorous methods reveals the principal limits of validity of coupled-wave theory, particularly in predicting the subtle behavior of at-$\Gamma$ BIC states.
+At the same time, the hybridized CWT framework correctly captures symmetry-broken quasi-BIC states as well as the qualitative phase transition into leaky quasi-BIC states, in accordance with leaky-mode theory.
+In this sense, the mutually consistent rigorous methods provide a reliable benchmark and input for the CWT framework.
 The proposed comparative technique can be readily extended to a broader class of PCSEL architectures and photonic-crystal patterns, thereby enabling a deeper and more comprehensive understanding of these devices.